BicentennialSoftware/parascope-xr-site/README.md

 #### How It Works

-Uses the same GyrOSC connection as Mode 42.
-GyrOSC sends barometric pressure readings from the iPhone's built-in sensor over UDP/OSC to the Quest.
+An iPhone running **ZIG SIM** (free, App Store) sends barometric pressure readings from the iPhone's built-in sensor over UDP/JSON to the Quest on port 9000.
 The app records one sample per second and maintains a 2-minute rolling history.

 #### Visualization